ajscodes/Phase_1/README.md

-This Repository is about Computer Programming "C" language.
+This Repository is about Computer Programming "C" language.<br>
-I studied C Language in my first semester.
+I studied C Language in my first semester.<br>
 Also, This is my first Github Repository.